Modjeska Monteith Simkins House: History

 Although an oral tradition indicates that the house was built before the Civil War, it is likely constructed c.
 1900.
 The Simkins family moved into the house in 1932.

-After Modejska Simkins death in 1992, the house was vacant for a period.
-In 1995, the Collaborative for Community Trust, which is a Columbia non-profit organization addressing social change, raised US$60,000 towards purchasing the house.
+After Modejska Simkins' death in 1992, the house was vacant for a period.
+In 1995, the Collaborative for Community Trust, which was a Columbia non-profit organization addressing social change, raised US$60,000 towards purchasing the house.
 They won a stabilization grant from the South Carolina State Historic Preservation Office.
 They also received funds from the City of Columbia for the conversion of the house into a museum about Simkins and her work and for a headquarters for their organization.
 Additional support came from the National Trust for Historic Preservation, the Historic Charleston Foundation, the Historic Columbia Foundation, and the Columbia Housing Authority.

 The house is currently managed by the Historic Columbia Foundation.
-The house is not routinely open for tours but group visits and meeting space may be arranged.
+The house is routinely open for tours, and group visits may be arranged.

 Significance

 The house was the residence, private office of Modjeska Simkins, and guest accommodations for visiting civil rights workers.
 Her most important contribution was probably her work on Briggs v.
 Elliott, which became part of the ground-breaking Brown v.
 Board of Education decision that overturned previous court decisions allowing separate public schools for children of different races.
 Thurgood Marshall stayed here when the local hotels did not allow African-Americans to register.

-A historic marker has been erected at the Modeska Monteith Simkins House as one of those honoring African American historic sites in Columbia.
+A historic marker has been erected at the Modjeska Monteith Simkins House as one of those honoring African American historic sites in Columbia.